AshesBeneath/ZoneMod-Practice/README.md

 # ZoneMod Practice
  Practice feature for L4D2 confogl matchmode ZoneMod except some changes for easier practice experience, it is nothing but usual **ZoneMod 1.9.8**

+### Prerequisites

+ * ZoneMod 1.9.8 plugin structures and stripper files.

 ### Features?

- * ReadyUp disabled (This was reqired for one of config's specific feature: No 4v4, 1v1, etc. restriction)
+ * ReadyUp disabled (This was required for one of config's specific feature: No 4v4, 1v1, etc. restriction)

  * Near instant spawn time for special infected.